aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLSM via C++ or Online App" h2="PPTX  to XLSM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PPTX to XLSM arises when users need to access the data in the presentation in a spreadsheet format.
+This is especially useful when the data needs to be further analyzed or manipulated.
+XLSM is a Microsoft Excel macro-enabled workbook format that allows users to store complex data and formulas.
+It is also a popular format for sharing data between different applications.

+<h2>How Aspose.Total Helps for PPTX to XLSM Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTX file to XLSM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSM.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPTX to XLSM in two simple steps.
+Firstly, Aspose.Slides for C++ can be used to export PPTX to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLSM.
+This makes it easy to convert PPTX to XLSM within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}